ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 #......
 ```

-As you can see, we can check every value of my flake in the REPL after loading it, which is very convenient for debugging.
+As you can see, we can check every attribute of my flake in the REPL after loading it, which is very convenient for debugging.

 ## References